Sewvandiii/echanneling/README.md

 # echanneling
-This is a echanneling website that contains channeling services.
+This is an echanneling website that contains channeling services.